tiangeliu-epi/ECHO-Microbe-Sharing-Analysis-16S/README.md

 Compares microbiota dissimilarity between child-biological mother and child-random mother dyads across 5 cohorts.
 Results are presented in Supplement Figure 3.

+12. 8_Maternal_abundant_genera.Rmd

+To plot the dominant genera of maternal fecal and vaginal microbiota in each cohort.
+Results are presented in Supplement Figure 2.

 ---
 **Data Availability**
 ---